 As our business grows and develops, our client base will inevitably also undergo some changes.
-However our clients, many of whom are blue chip, continue to be drawn from a broad range of sectors which includes manufacturing, retail, financial services, food and drink, technology and media, energy and renewables, construction, public sector and infrastructure, healthcare and sport.
+However our clients, many of whom are blue chip, continue to be drawn from a broad range of sectors, predominantly manufacturing, real estate and infrastructure and financial services.
+Other sectors include retail, food and drink, technology and media, energy, construction and sport.